 We have arranged the schedule to that it dovetails with the 15th International Celtic Congress which will be held at the University of Glasgow from July 13th to 17th and we encourage our seminarians to stay on and attend some or all of the Congress and even to give papers.
 We will arrange one round-table session for our NEH seminar, but participants may submit papers to other sessions at the Congress as well.

 The ultimate goal of the seminar, then, is to explore some of the infinite variety, beauty, intellectual rigor, and diversity that were the Middle Ages.
 To this end, we will study a variety of texts and tap the accumulated resources of prominent scholars.
 We will select participants in the seminar based on the relevance of the seminar to their teaching duties and to their interests.
 We will not, however, require any special knowledge of the applicants.
 We are interested in applicants who teach medieval history or medieval literature and who are keen to learn more about the complexity and diversity of medieval British languages and cultures.

 Application materials, including the guidelines and application form, are available on-line at: http://www.neh.gov/projects/si-school.html.
-Once you have completed the application, please submit all application materials electronically to Charles MacQuarrie at firstname.lastname@example.org.
-This will be very helpful in expediting the selection process, and your cooperation will be much appreciated.
-If you are unable to submit your application electronically, your completed application should be postmarked no later than March 1, 2013, and should be addressed as follows:
+Once you have completed the application, please submit all application materials electronically and/or via email to: email@example.com.
+We encourage you to also submit your application via regular mail.
+This will be very helpful in expediting the selection process, and your cooperation will be much appreciated, All application materials must reach the project director in the method indicated below no later than March 2, 2015.

 Again, thank you for your interest in the upcoming NEH Summer Seminar; we look forward to learning more about your interests and background and look forward to the opportunity to engage and explore this subject with a group of educators next summer.